 The city of Diocletian in the palm of your hand

-My dear friends, in this travel blog journey I present to you the city of Diocletian in the palm of your hand!
+Dear friends of "Photo Moments", it is with great pleasure that I present to you the city of Diocletian as in the palm of your hand!

 What is this city and what does it have to do with our beloved Hisarya?